Contact GLIDE

 It’s Never Too Late (Or Too Early!) to Make a Difference

 Kent first came to GLIDE as a homeless teenager in search of a hot meal and assistance navigating San Francisco’s affordable housing system.
-Today, he returns every Monday and Thursday […]
+Today, he returns every Monday and Thursday morning to volunteer in the kitchen, which comes easy to him – he has years of experience in the restaurant industry!
+He believes little things, […]

 Read More >>